 Civil unrest and political tension

 Protests occur in Bucharest and other major cities and may turn violent without warning.
-Disruptions to services, traffic and public transport can occur.
+Services, traffic and public transport may be disrupted.
 Avoid demonstrations, follow the advice of local authorities and monitor local media.

 Terrorism is a threat throughout the world, including in Europe.

 In recent years, terrorists have staged attacks in a number of European cities.
-In addition, a number of planned attacks have been disrupted by European security services in recent years.
+In addition, a number of planned attacks have been disrupted by European security services.